albimc/Project_Continuous_Control/README.md

 The task is episodic and in order to solve the environment the agent must get an average score of +30 over 100 consecutive episodes, where a reward of +0.1 is gained for each step at target location.

-An example of satifactory solution is
+An example of satisfactory solution is

 ![Benchmark][image3]